Edward M. Burke: Democratic committeeman

-Chicago alderman
+Chicago aldermanship

 The 14th Ward Democrats slated the young Burke as the Democratic candidate in a special election called for on March 11, 1969, to fill vacancies in city council, including the 14th Ward.
 Burke faced six opponents, but won with a majority of 11,204 votes; the first runner-up received 1460 votes.
 He was sworn in by Mayor Richard J. Daley on March 14.
 Following the 1971 aldermanic elections, the Council approved the appointment of Burke, who was at the time a police sergeant on leave, as chairman of the Police and Fire Committee.
 In 1972 and 1973, Burke joined Alderman Edward Vrdolyak in a dissident caucus of aldermen demanding a greater voice in city affairs from Daley and finance committee chairman Thomas Keane.
 The dissident aldermen were labelled the "Young Turks", and their caucus was called the "coffee rebellion" after the beverage served at their morning meetings.
 In the backroom of the city council chamber, Burke once threatened to punch Alderman Leon Despres in the nose if Despres had not been as old as he was.

-Former city commissioner of consumer affairs Jane Byrne announced her challenge to Chicago Mayor Michael Bilandic on April 24, 1978, describing herself as an alternative to a "cabal of evil men [that] [had] fastened onto the government of the City of Chicago," and, when pressed to name them, singled out Burke and Vrdolyak.
+Former city commissioner of consumer affairs Jane Byrne announced her challenge to Chicago Mayor Michael Bilandic on April 24, 1978, describing herself as an alternative to a "cabal of evil men [that] [had] fastened onto the government of the City of Chicago", and, when pressed to name them, singled out Burke and Vrdolyak.
 However, during her mayoralty, Byrne would ultimately work together with Burke and Vrdolyak.

 Having been first elected in a 1969 special election, Burke was since reelected thirteen times, in 1971, 1975, 1979, 1983, 1987, 1991, 1995, 1999, 2003, 2007, 2011, 2015, and 2019; he was unopposed in most of his re-election campaigns.
 In 2007, Burke faced his first opponent since 1971, a school teacher who had never run for office.
 A Burke supporter unsuccessfully challenged the validity of the opponent's ballot application, but the case was tied up in court for most of the campaign, and Burke won nearly 90% of the vote.

 Burke did not seek reelection in 2023 and retired after completing his thirteenth full term.